TacticalNuclearRaccoon/troubleshooting/docs/change_external_screen_brightness.md

 # Change brightness for Wayland (does not support xrandr)

+## The infor below can be found [here](https://fostips.com/ddcbc-gtk-control-brightness-ddc-ci-monitors/)

 ddcutil needs to be installed :

 ` sudo apt install ddcutil`